dvormagic/gormt/README.md

 }
 ```

 GORM requires the customized data type to implement the Scanner and Valuer interfaces.
 This way GORM knowns to how to receive/save it into the database.
 But using this library you get rid of any complication.
-You just need to add the label `gormt.JSON[[]*CustomType]` with your custom type and you are good to go!
+You just need to add the label `gormt.JSON[T]` where T could be your custom type and you are good to go!